Harlem, Montana: Education

+It is in the Harlem Elementary School District and the Harlem High School District.
+Both are components of Harlem Public Schools.

 Harlem is home to Harlem Elementary, Middle School and Harlem High School.
 The team name is the Wildcats.

 The Harlem Elementary District consists of a grade school with students from kindergarten to 6th grade and a middle school for 7th and 8th grade students.
 The district had a total of 453 students enrolled for the 2021-2022 school year.

 The Harlem High School educates students from 9th to 12th grade.
 In the 2021-2022 school year, 175 students were enrolled.

 Aaniiih Nakoda College is a two year institution in the town.
 It offers associate degrees in eleven disciplines and vocational training in five others.

 Harlem Public Library serves the area.

 Media

 The Blaine County Journal News-Opinion is a local weekly newspaper.
 It is available in print or online.

 Infrastructure

 U.S. Route 2 forms the southern border of the town.
 Highway 241 exits north of town and leads to the Turner–Climax Border Crossing.

 Harlem Airport is a public use airport located three miles (6 km) north of town.
 The nearest commercial airport is Havre City–County Airport, 48 mi east.
 It offers regional flights only.
 For full flight service, residents must travel to either Great Falls International Airport or Billings Logan International Airport, both about 200 mi away.